redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/logs.md

 title: odo logs
 ---

+## Description

-`odo logs` displays the logs for all the containers odo created for the component under current working directory.
+`odo logs` is used to display the logs for all the containers odo created for the component under current working directory.

+## Running the command

+If you haven't already done so, you must [initialize](..
+/command-reference/init) your source code with the `odo init` command.
+Next, run the `odo dev` command so that odo can create the resources on the Kubernetes cluster.

-Consider a devfile.yaml like below which was used to create inner loop resources using `odo dev`:
+Consider a devfile.yaml like below which was used to create inner loop resources using `odo dev`.
+Notice that multiple containers have been named as `container` to show how `odo logs` would display logs when more than one containers have the same name:
 ```yaml
 metadata:
   description: Stack with Node.js 14